phalcon-orphanage/docs/en/logger.md

 upgrade: '#logger'
 title: 'Logger'
 ---
-# Logger Component
+# Logger
 <hr/>

-## Logging
+## Overview
-[Phalcon\Logger][L1] is a component providing logging services for applications.
+[Phalcon\Logger][logger-logger] is a component providing logging services for applications.
 It offers logging to different back-ends using different adapters.
 It also offers transaction logging, configuration options and different logging formats.
-You can use the [Phalcon\Logger][L1] for any logging need your application has, from debugging processes to tracing application flow.
+You can use the [Phalcon\Logger][logger-logger] for any logging need your application has, from debugging processes to tracing application flow.

 ![](/assets/images/implements-psr--3-blue.svg)

-The [Phalcon\Logger][L1] has been rewritten to comply with [PSR-3][psr-3].
-This allows you to use the [Phalcon\Logger][L1] to any application that utilizes a [PSR-3][psr-3] logger, not just Phalcon based ones.
+The [Phalcon\Logger][logger-logger] has been rewritten to comply with [PSR-3][psr-3].
+This allows you to use the [Phalcon\Logger][logger-logger] to any application that utilizes a [PSR-3][psr-3] logger, not just Phalcon based ones.

 In v3, the logger was incorporating the adapter in the same component.
 So in essence when creating a logger object, the developer was creating an adapter (file, stream etc.) with logger functionality.